Cambridgeshire County Council provides a Blue Badge service through our Corporate and Customer Services Directorate.

 - If applicable, copies of documents showing your eligibility to a benefit which automatically qualifies you for a Blue Badge

-Why do we have it and what do we use it for
+Why we have it and what we use it for

 The Blue Badge service is designed to enable disabled people who have a condition which impacts their mobility to access goods and services, by allowing them to park close to their destination.